rpecuch/kids-rx-info/README.md

 ### Providers

-To access this application, visit the following URL: [https://kids-rx-emr.herokuapp.com/](https://kids-rx-emr.herokuapp.com/).
 Browse the homepage for business information, or select one of the options in the navigation bar at the top of the page

 ![homepage of application](./images/provider/homepage.png)